stefan-wuensch/tmp/README.md

 Since we have already identified which RDS Instance is the correct one (in step #4 above), we now know where to find the name of the database.

+Again for this example our MasterDB is `hdjhee21ma2vq6`.

 Select (click) that RDS Instance.
 The full detail for that RDS Instance will be shown.

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/rds-4.png)